 Unfortunately, Tablo’s commercial skip subscription is no longer available to new subscribers as of July 19, 2022.
 This additional $2 per month service would mark up commercial breaks and let you skip over them automatically, but Nuvyyo discontinued it citing a lack of interest.

 Those who previously subscribed can continue to use this service, but if you value automatic ad skipping, you’ll have to look to more complicated alternatives such as Plex DVR and Channels DVR.

 Tablo’s other major recent improvement is a mini-guide, so you can see what else is on while watching live TV on Roku, Fire TV, Apple TV, and Android TV.
 Connectivity has also generally become more stable in recent months, and channel load times have consistently been around six seconds, versus upwards of 15 seconds a couple years ago.
 (As always, Tablo also uses any free tuners to store your most recently viewed channels, so it only takes a second or two to flip back and forth.)

 The only lingering playback issue has to do with out-of-home streaming.
-You must set this up in advance through Tablo’s settings menu, and even if you have the foresight, it only works on mobile devices, web browsers, Fire TV, and Android TV.
-That means you can’t bring a Roku with you to watch local channels on the road.
+You must set this up in advance through Tablo’s settings menu, and even if you have the foresight, it only works on a subset of streaming players.
+Roku devices are not among them.